 The possibility of generating new hair follicles is very exciting in the world of hair loss, as it suggests a potential treatment for androgenetic alopecia, or male-pattern baldness.

-In androgenetic alopecia, as opposed to other forms of alopecia, the hair follicles die off completely, which means that most topical or even oral treatments have little to no effect, so the only options are hair transplant surgery or treatments like scalp-micropigmentation, which create the effect of hair, but do not solve the actual hair loss problem.
+, as opposed to other forms of alopecia, the hair follicles die off completely, which means that most topical or even oral treatments have little to no effect, so the only options are hair transplant surgery or treatments like scalp-micropigmentation, which create the effect of hair, but do not solve the actual hair loss problem.

 If we can generate new hair follicles, we can actually reverse the hair loss caused by androgenetic alopecia.